-In analyzing the Silverado prototype in detail, we noticed that the shape and orientation of the front bumper and slip plate appear to resemble the Chevy Beast concept that debuted at the 2021 SEMA show.
-The Beast concept started with the Silverado, and was modified into a full SEMA outrageous.
+In analyzing the Silverado prototype in detail, we noticed that the shape and orientation of the front bumper and skid plate appear to resemble the Chevy Beast concept that debuted at the 2021 SEMA show.
+The Beast concept started with the Silverado, and was modified to be a full SEMA outrageous.
 The end result is a crazy buggy, over-the-top side-by-side/dune, but there are definite links to the Chevrolet Performance parts catalog (and certain recently announced engines).
 What if some simple elements of the Beast’s design were applied to the more extreme Silverado ZR2?
-Looking at the front bumper design and the prototype skid plate stripped through the “animal-colored lens” one might see some similarities.
+Looking at the front bumper design and prototype skid plates stripped through the “animal-colored lens” it’s possible to see some similarities.
 What if Beast foretold some things for GM’s newest off-road truck?

 What Machines Are in The Beast Concept Again?

 The Beast Concept is equipped with GM’s supercharged 6.2-liter LT4 V8 engine—the same engine that powers the recently launched Cadillac Escalade V. Given that the supercharged LT4 has likely been adapted for more truck-focused tasks in the Escalade V, converting the engine to a high-performance variant of the new Silverado ZR2 just got a whole lot easier.
-Maybe the Chevy Beast concept engine choice does double duty: 1) Get lots of attention for the Chevrolet brand at the buzzing SEMA show, and 2) Give it a little foreshadowing of what GM’s line of trucks will hold next year, or so.
+Maybe the Chevy Beast concept choice engine has double duty: 1) Get lots of attention for the Chevrolet brand at the buzzing SEMA event, and 2) Give it a little shadow of what’s in store for GM’s truck lineup in the next year, or so.

-Our encounters with these new prototypes based on the Silverado ZR2 and Sierra AT4X haven’t yielded any audible evidence of what’s under their camouflaged hoods, so we’ve been left embroiled in some speculation.
+Our encounters with these new Silverado ZR2 and Sierra AT4X-based prototypes have yet to yield any audible evidence of what’s under their camouflaged hoods, so we’re left to get involved in some speculation.
 This new prototype tells us something exciting is in the works — likely above and beyond the standard Silverado ZR2 and Sierra AT4X.
 Given that the Escalade V has paved the way for a supercharged 6.2-liter V8 to enter the truck segment, the more powerful ZR2-based variant is more viable than ever, and will provide some sort of answer for the Ram TRX, and those to come.
 Ford Raptor R. We’ll shoot for some audio and video the next time we come across this oddly modified prototype truck.

 Here’s each spy photo from this session: